 Why was the Foundation formed?

-The Board of Directors of the AAMD, recognizing the need for an educational fundraising entity for prospective Dosimetrists as well as for the establishment and maintenance of Dosimetry training programs, proposed to its membership the creation of the Foundation.
-The membership of AAMD unanimously approved the necessary funds to establish such an entity at its Annual Membership Meeting on June 20, 2007.
+The Board of Directors of the AAMD, recognized the need for an educational fundraising entity and proposed the formation of the AAMDERF during the Annual Membership Meeting on June 20, 2007.

 On March 11, 2009 the IRS awarded the AAMD Education and Research Foundation the tax status of 501(c)(3) with the further classification of being a public charity.
 The Foundation became a new entity under the umbrella of the AAMD and is incorporated in Washington, DC.